csev/ca4e/elec/DESIGN.md

 As the component is moving the wires that are connected to the inputs and outputs will follow the component.

-Each of the components will have input connectors on the top and left and output connectors on the bottom and right except for the battery.
-The battery will have a 6V output connector on the top and ground (0V) input connectors on the bottom.
+Each of the components will have input connectors on the top and output connectors on the bottom.
+The battery will have a 6V output connector on the top and ground (0V) input connector on the bottom.
 Input connnectors will look like a filled equilateral triangle with the tip pointing inwards touching the edge of the component and output conectors will be a small equilateral triangle with the base touching the component.

 Wires can be drawn between any pair of input and output connectors.
 Wires need to be routed around components when drawing a cricuit.
 Wires between components will be laid out using Manhattan wire routing where any wire can be vertical or horizontal.
 Wires will be routed in a way that no wire are laid out on top of another wire until the wires get close to connectors.
 Wires can cross one another a 90 degree angles.
 If two wires are near each other and going to the same connection they can be joined with a 45, 135, 225, or 315 degree angle on their way to the connectors.

 Any number of wires can be connected to an input or output connector.
-When connected, the connectors will be red if they are at 6V, blue if they are at 0V and black of they have no voltage.
+When connected, the connectors will be red if they are at 6V, blue if they are at 0V and black of they have unknown voltage.

-Wires will have a similar red/blue/black color code.
+Wires will have a similar red/blue/black color code depending on the voltages they are carrying.

 The layout of components can be adjusted to make the circuit easier to read.